armory/docs/content/en/docs/installation/armory-operator/operator-reference/providers.md

 - `cacheThreads`: Number of caching agents for this kubernetes account.
 Each agent handles a subset of the namespaces available to this account.
 By default, only 1 agent caches all kinds for all namespaces in the account.
 - `namespaces`: A list of namespaces this Spinnaker account can deploy to and will cache.
 When no namespaces are configured, this defaults to 'all namespaces'.
 - `omitNamespaces`: A list of namespaces this Spinnaker account cannot deploy to or cache.
 This can only be set when --namespaces is empty or not set.
 - `kinds`: (V2 Only) A list of resource kinds this Spinnaker account can deploy to and will cache.
-When no kinds are configured, this defaults to 'all kinds described here https://spinnaker.io/reference/providers/kubernetes-v2/'.
+When no kinds are configured, this defaults to all kinds described in the [Kubernetes Provider](https://spinnaker.io/reference/providers/kubernetes-v2/) docs.
 - `omitKinds`: (V2 Only) A list of resource kinds this Spinnaker account cannot deploy to or cache.
 This can only be set when --kinds is empty or not set.
 - `customResources`: (V2 Only) List of Kubernetes custom resources to managed by clouddriver and made available for use in patch and delete manifest stages.
     - `versioned`: true or false